bczy/portfolio/README.md

 # trambz' playground
 ## Description
-I made this test in order to test react hooks flexibility.
+I made this test in order to test react hooks, [react-spring](https://www.react-spring.io/) and [react-three-fiber](react-three-fiber) made by [Paul Henschel](https://github.com/drcmda).

 My original idea was to make a portfolio that quickly became a pixel art graphic demo.

 React hooks made this adventure really interesting and live up to my expectations.

-This project also allowed me to try [react-spring](https://www.react-spring.io/) and [react-three-fiber](https://github.com/drcmda/react-three-fiber).
-If you love animations and 3d stuff those two librairies are worth a try!
+This project also allowed me If you love animations and 3d stuff and smooth animation go check those librairies!

 Assets made by [ansimuz](https://ansimuz.itch.io/)

 ## TODO
-Finish buildings banner
+Finish buildings shader billboard.
 Use camera position instead of moving meshes!
 Not laggy yet but this need to be optimized!

-Improve test coverage
-Switch language button (FR/EN)
-Add lights, new screens, rocket launch, voxel 3d github logo, demo links
+Add lights, new screens, rocket launch, voxel 3d

 ## Available Scripts